Posted in | News | Technology

 Conclusion and Future Prospects

-Overall, the researchers presented a detailed workflow to create a DT through standard guidelines, which can be applied to various case studies.
-The developed workflow, tested on an office building, integrated real-time data collected through a WNS with a 3D BIM model that automatically combined the monitored data.
+Overall, this study outlined a complete workflow for creating a DT using standard guidelines, demonstrating its applicability across various case studies.
+The workflow, tested on an office building, successfully integrated real-time data from a WSN with a 3D BIM model, enabling automated synchronization of monitored data.

 Journal Reference